 Logistics and warehousing operations fall under the industrial classification of land use, which has seen a marked increase within Madison County in the past decade.
 The County currently has 17.3 million square feet of industrial space in use, with a healthy vacancy rate of only three percent.
 Madison County also has 10.5 million square feet of pipeline industrial (projects proposed or under construction), making the County a clear point of gravity for industrial economic activity within the entire Columbus region.
 The access to major transportation infrastructure is one big reason the County has experienced such growth in this sector.
-Transportation accounts for 45%-70% of cost in a supply chain, making proximity Madison County has 5% of the existing Columbus Metro industrial space.
+Transportation accounts for 45%-70% of cost in a supply chain, making proximity the largest deciding factor from an investment standpoint.

+Madison County has 5% of the existing Columbus Metro industrial space.
 The County contains 19% of the metro's future industrial space (pipeline projects under development & proposed)